 Mother Goose Time and Toddler Time are group story times that are about a half hour and geared to the attention spans of the children.
 During story time, your child sits in your lap, and both of you can join in the story.
 Our Family Literacy Specialist also may show you fingerplays and rhythm activities and can give you tips and handouts that you can use for your own home story times.

-The library offers story hours for preschoolers on Thursday mornings.
-During these story times, you and your child will get to know several books on the same topic.
+The library offers weekly storytimes for preschoolers where you and your child will get to know several books on a theme.
 You might play games, sing songs, do fingerplays, or other activities that are connected to that topic.
 You also may get ideas for books to read and other things to do with your child at home.